What to Learn from Wells Fargo’s Toxic Sales Culture

 Three Major Factors that Contributed to Wells Fargo’s Toxic Sales Culture

-There are three major factors that contributed to Wells Fargo’s Toxic Sales Culture prior to the scandal.
-Any one of these factors can quickly and systemically spread poison through the workplace through unaligned or unhealthy corporate beliefs, norms, assumptions and artifacts.
+Here are three major factors that contributed to Wells Fargo’s Toxic Sales Culture prior to the scandal.
+Any one of these factors can quickly and systemically spread cultural poison through the workplace through unaligned and unhealthy corporate beliefs, norms, assumptions, practices, and artifacts.

-Similar to the VW emissions scandal, it appears that the results (hitting sales targets) greatly outweighed two of their core corporate values: “Ethics” and “What’s right for customers.”
+Similar to the VW emissions scandal, it appears that the results (hitting sales targets) greatly outweighed two of their espoused corporate values: “Ethics” and “What’s right for customers.”

-Then ensure that management encourages constructive dissent and listens to and takes employee ideas seriously.
+Then ensure that management encourages constructive dissent and listens to and takes employee feedback seriously.

 The Bottom Line on Wells Fargo’s Toxic Sales Culture

 Take a close look at your corporate culture.
 Are there any similarities to Wells Fargo’s toxic sales culture?
-Can you honestly say that your culture is aligned with your strategy and that it is a positive force that does not risk being poisoned by one of the three factors above?
-Be sure.
+Can you honestly say that your culture is healthy and fully aligned with your strategy?
 Few organizations can survive the kind of scandal Wells Fargo has just experienced.

-Want to learn more about not falling into a sales culture-driven scandal, download Research-Backed – How Hard Should You Push Your Sales Team to Perform at their Peak?
+Want to learn more about not falling into a sales culture-driven scandal, download Research- How Hard Should You Push Your Sales Team to Perform?

 Download key published insights and tools from industry experts highlighting best practices in the areas of talent, strategy and culture.